Find a Lender-Approved Local Conveyancer in Winscombe

 • John Hodge Solicitors, 10/11 Morston Court, Aisecome Way, Weston-super-Mare, Somerset, BS22 8NG

-• Dealing with the registration formalities for the change in proprietorship and the home loan (where relevant) at the HM Land Registry.
+• Dealing with the registration procedures for the change in ownership and the mortgage (where appropriate) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.